Our 20 Favorite Hikes in Washington State

 Sound good to you?
 Let’s get into it!

-Yes, that means we’ve done every. single. one.
-Of these hikes, and this guide is based on our own experiences on the trail up and down Washington State.
+Yes, that means we’ve done every.
+Single.
+One of these hikes.
+And this guide is based on our own experiences on the trail up and down Washington State.

-This is by no means a guide to every single one of the amazing hikes in this beautiful state.
+It’s worth noting that this is by no means a guide to every single one of the amazing hikes in this beautiful state.

-It would take a lifetime to explore all of the trails in Washington – which we fully intend to do – and as we make it to more of them, we will update this list with our finds.
+It would take a lifetime to explore all of the hiking trails in Washington – which we fully intend to do – and as we make it to more of them, we will update this list with our finds.

 It’s also worth noting that this guide doesn’t include some of the more tame (but still spectacular) hikes in the state, like the Hall of Mosses in the Hoh Rainforest, or Tipsoo Lake near Mount Rainier.

-We love hikes that combine a great workout with an incredible reward – we like to work for the views.
 The hikes in this guide are thigh-burners (to various degrees) with a payoff that will make it all worth it in the end.

-There are also hikes that should be on this list – like the Cascade Pass / Sahale Arm – one of the best hikes in the North Cascades – and the Skyline Divide near Mount Baker – but aren’t because we didn’t have the type of car required to navigate the long and bumpy forest road that takes you to the trailhead.
+There are also hikes that should be on this list – like the Cascade Pass / Sahale Arm (one of the best hikes in the North Cascades) and the Skyline Divide near Mount Baker – but aren’t because we didn’t have the type of car required to navigate the long and bumpy forest road that takes you to the trailhead.

 Who knew a Honda Odyssey isn’t made for off-roading?